AREAS OF FOCUS

 There are multiple modalities and classes of therapies under investigation for GA, including intravitreal injections that are administered once monthly or once every two months by retinal specialists, consistent with the current administration of treatments for wet AMD.

 Given the significant unmet medical need and the importance of dosing convenience for GA patients, we believe that NGM621 has the potential to provide a desirable treatment option with improved efficacy with respect to slowing the rate of disease progression and less frequent dosing.
+We have advanced NGM621 to Phase 1 clinical study for the potential treatment of dry AMD.

 "NGM is a company that's very nimble and very flexible.
 We can respond to different, hot areas and quickly pivot.
 The exposure we get to new and interesting fields makes things very exciting.
 The mentality that’s important to have here is that you want to be part of something bigger than yourself and working toward the common goal of making the company successful and benefiting patients."